Avvallack/outliers/README.md

 Has been implemented two opportunities to detect outliers:
 - Supervised approach with knn, logistic regression, svm and boosting algorithms
-- Unsupervised approacj with isolation forest, dbscan, oneclassssvm and localoutlierfactor algorithms
+- Unsupervised approach with isolation forest, dbscan, oneclassssvm and localoutlierfactor algorithms